Frequently asked questions

 What is the timetable for courses?

 For residential courses accommodation will be provided for the night before the course starts.
 Then we will meet after breakfast the following morning at 9.00am and be finished at 4:30 pm on the last day.
 For non-residential courses we will meet somewhere convenient on the first morning of the course and a typical day lasts from 9:00 am to 4:30 pm.
+Full joining instructions will be provided with your booking confirmation.

 What about transport arrangements?

 We ask you to provide your own transport to and from venues although we can quite often organise car sharing to minimise environmental impact and reduce fuel costs.
 Once we are there we will try to use car sharing to get us around during the course.
+We can also easily collect you from a local station if you are travelling to your course via public transport.

 What about food arrangements?